MarzellT/MarzellOS/README.md

 ## Compile
 To compile simply use `make`.
-This creates a binary file which can the be used with QEMU using `-fda`.
+This creates a binary file which can the be used with QEMU using `-fda` for floppy or `-hda` for a hard drive.
 To create an iso use `make bootloader.iso`.
-This creats an iso file to be used with QEMU using `-cdrom`.
+This creates an iso file to be used with QEMU using `-cdrom`.

 ## QEMU